Curtailment and DERMS

 Find out moreFlexible Connection (Voltage)

-Technical arrangement that allows DER triggering steady state overvoltage constraint to connect to the distribution network deferring the need for network reinforcement.
+Technical arrangement that allows DER triggering steady state overvoltage/undervoltage constraint to connect to the distribution network deferring the need for network reinforcement.
 Accepting to operate at a certain power factor at times when voltages exceed the allowed limits specified in Security and Quality of Supply Standards (SQSS).
 Power Factor instruction is issued by UK Power Networks ADMS (Advanced Distribution Management System).

 This section offers essential guides and resources for commissioning and operating Distributed Energy Resources (DER) with UK Power Networks.
 It covers everything you need to know for smooth integration and ongoing operation, ensuring your system meets all necessary requirements.
 Explore the linked documents for detailed guidance on the full process.